Duugu/wow_menu_era/readme ENGLISH.txt

 RELEASE NOTES

 Release notes:
+	4.5
+		- Updated the realms list for Season of Discovery.

 	4.4
 		- Fixed an issue with hardcore warning on character creation.
 Should now be automatically clicked away by the script
 		- Fixed an issue with creating troll characters with no class submenu